 Now go on and configure all of the other routers and hosts.
-Remember that for the hosts C1 and C2 no floppy is needed and they will be booting from an Ubuntu Desktop Live CD.
+Remember that for the hosts C1 and C2 no floppy is needed and they will be booting from an Ubuntu Desktop Live CD, except you need to increase their RAM to more than 2GB.
 Also, don't forget to put the CDROM at the top of the boot list, or VirtualBox may look at other existing drives first, which cannot boot.
 You can leave all other configurations according to their defaults, which should be reasonable if you selected Ubuntu Linux as the operating system type in the wizard.
 Take a screenshot of each of the configuration summaries shown by VirtualBox.